israice/flask-cards/README.md

 - AR_add_new_to_airtable.py fixed with airtable from .env
 - run,py fixed path to table.html with airtable from .env
 - added airtable integretion
+### v1.005
+- removed button back from 404.html
+- in table.html changed sort order to same as in airtable
+- special links now working only with system owner

 ### v999 FUTURE PLANS
 - fix the special url, must works only once